synolia/SyliusAkeneoPlugin/README.md

 ## Configuration

 ### API Configuration
-The Akeneo API configuration can be set using env variables.
+The Akeneo API configuration can be setup using env variables.

 ```dotenv
 SYNOLIA_AKENEO_BASE_URL=http://